Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Estimation and Inference

-Groups are only observed \emph{as a unit}: either everyone from the group appears in the sample or no one does.
-For this reason, some care is needed in defining random variables to represent our sampling procedure and expectations to represent the population averages that define our causal effects of interest.
-The expectations in Theorems \ref{thm:expect}--\ref{thm:identification} are averages that give equal weight to each individual in the population, or sub-population if we condition on $C_{ig}$.
-Analogously, the estimator in \eqref{eq:varthetahat} is an average that gives equal weight to each individual in the sample.
-Both of these are precisely what we want, as our goal is to identify and estimate average causal effects for individuals.
-Under the sampling assumptions introduced in the preceding paragraph, $(Y_{ig}, D_{ig}, Z_{ig}, \bar{D}_{ig})$ are random variables that are drawn by choosing a group uniformly at random from the population of groups, and then a single person from the chosen group.
-If all groups were the same size, this would be equivalent to choosing a person uniformly at random from the population of \emph{individuals}.
-When groups vary in size, however, the equivalence no longer holds.\footnote{Consider a population of 100 groups, half of which have 5 members and the rest of which have 15 members so that 250 of the 1000 people in the population belong to a small group and the remaining 750 belong to a large group.
-Suppose first that we choose a single group at random and then a single person within the selected group.
-Then someone from a small group has probability 1/500 of being selected while someone from a large group has probability 1/1500 of being selected.} This creates the possibility for ambiguity when taking the expectation of an individual-level random variable, such as $Y_{ig}$, without conditioning on group size: is the expectation intended to give equal weight to groups or individuals?
 Fortunately this is only a question of defining appropriate notation.
 Our group sampling procedure unambiguously gives equal weight to each individual in the population because we observe not isolated individuals but whole groups.
 While small groups are just as likely to be drawn as large groups, large groups make a greater contribution to the sample averages from \eqref{eq:varthetahat} because they contain more people.\footnote{Continuing from the example in the preceding footnote: suppose we randomly sample $10$ groups and observe \emph{everyone} in them.
 Then, on average, our sample will contain 5 small groups and 5 large groups.
 While the total sample size is random, on average we will observe 100 people, of whom 25 come from small groups and the rest from large groups, matching the shares of each kind of person in the population.} The question is merely how to represent this mathematically.
 Let $\rho_g \equiv N_g / \mathbbm{E}(N_g)$ denote the \emph{relative size} of group $g$.
 We write $\mathbbm{E}[Y_{ig}]$ to denote the average that gives equal weight to groups---choosing one person at random from a randomly-chosen group---and $\mathbbm{E}[\rho_g Y_{ig}]$ to denote the average that gives equal weight to individuals---observing an entire group chosen at random.
 It is the latter expectation that appears in our results below, as it denotes the population equivalent of the double sums from \eqref{eq:varthetahat}.
 While this is a slight abuse of notation, expectations from \autoref{sec:identification} that involve individual-level random variables but do not condition on group size should be interpreted as (implicitly) weighting by relative group size.
 Using the notation and sampling scheme defined above, we now state high-level sufficient conditions for the consistency of $\widehat{\boldsymbol{\vartheta}}$ in \eqref{eq:varthetahat}.